Adnan Sajid Khan

 Adnan Sajid Khan, is an Indian comedian and actor, popularly known by his stage name Gullu Dada and Gullu Bhai.

 Career

-Adnan Sajid Khan was born in 1965.
 He initially started as a stage singer in the 90s and eventually became an actor in 2007.
 He is one of the most popular faces in the Deccani film industry.

-He got first break as an actor in RK Mama productions "FM Fun Aur Masti" in which he played the role of a local don, Gullu Dada and eventually got fame through the role.
+He got first break as an actor in RK Mama productions FM Fun Aur Masti in which he played the role of a local don, Gullu Dada and eventually got fame through the role.
 He is most notable for the Bollywood Movie Saajan Chale Sasural 2, directed by N.N Siddiqui.